The Biggest Mafia Cities

-East of Broad Street in South Philly is the foundation and the very beginning for Philadelphia’s Italian population as many Italian families still live there and many Italian businesses still operate there.
+East of Broad Street in South Philly is the foundation and the very beginning for Philadelphia’s Italian population.
+To this day, many Italian families still live in South Philly and many Italian businesses still operate there.
 As the population grew the community became much stronger, while eventually expanded into other neighborhoods of North Philly, South New Jersey and many suburban areas.

-The Mob scene of Philly was able to control much of the region, which is Philadelphia and surrounding Pennsylvania suburbs, South New Jersey and parts of Delaware.
-Until his killing in 1980, Angelo Bruno, who had a few monikers, was the leader of the family that was at its peak during the 1960s with the Philly family having various lucrative businesses and illicit trades to help them profit millions.
+The Mob scene of Philly was able to control much of the region, which was Philadelphia and surrounding Pennsylvania suburbs, South New Jersey and parts of Delaware.
+Until his killing in 1980, Angelo Bruno was the leader of the family that was at its peak during the 1960s with the Philly family having various lucrative businesses and illicit trades to help them profit millions.

-As conflicts about who can profit in Atlantic City risen with the New York City families his reign was cut short due to an assassination.
+As conflicts about who can profit in Atlantic City risen with the New York City families, his reign was cut short due to his assassination.
 His killing led to much violence in the Philadelphia as many were trying to become the next Don of the city.
-Following his killing, there were over a couple dozen Mob style slayings in the region throughout the 1980s and lasted until the beginning of the 2000s.
+Following his killing, there were dozens of Mob style slayings in and around Philadelphia throughout the 1980s, which lasted until the 2000s.

 Mob Cities: Pittsburgh

-The community of Pittsburgh has been in numerous locations, but none standout like the Bloomfield community of the city’s East Side as migrants from southern Italy made their way into the Steel City through New York City.
+The Italian community of Pittsburgh have been in numerous locations.
+None standout like the Bloomfield community of the city’s East Side as migrants from southern Italy made their way into the Steel City through New York City.

 The small family of Pittsburgh was started by Stefano Monastero.
-There were five official leaders of the Pittsburgh family, and unfortunately all were either murder or sent to prison with lengthy sentences.
+Officially, following its founding, there were five official leaders of the Pittsburgh family.
+Unfortunately all were either murder or sent to prison with lengthy sentences.

 Mob Cities: St. Louis